-• Where it is identified a cyber attack may compromise any aspect of the delivery of examinations
+Where it is identified a cyber attack may compromise any aspect of the delivery of examinations

-- Exams officer will work with IT and make contact with the relevant Awarding Body to seek further guidance. - Senior Leaders will monitor the situation and take any action required as directed by the Awarding Bodies.
+- Exams officer will work with the IT manager and make contact with the relevant Awarding Body to seek further guidance. - Senior Leaders will monitor the situation and take any action required as directed by the Awarding Bodies.